Hortashaorg/auro/ai.md

 ### HTMX Integration [2024-03-15]

 1. Section IDs
-   - Sections that may be updated via HTMX should have unique IDs
+   - Sections intended for HTMX updates should have unique IDs
    - IDs should be descriptive and follow a consistent pattern
    ```typescript
    <Section id="player-resources">